 Logging is the process of cutting down trees, an element of the logging task.
 The person who cuts down the trees is a feller.
 A feller buncher is a machine capable of cutting down a single large tree or grouping and cutting down several small ones simultaneously.
 The process of cutting a tree into usable lengths is called cutting.

 Bulging often occurs as a tree is being cut, such as when the branches of the crown are to be used as firewood.
-When cutting firewood, make sure you know the length of wood needed before you leave home.
+When cutting firewood, it is important to know the length of wood needed before leaving home.
 When cutting full-size products, such as sawing logs and sheet metal logs, you need to cut logs longer than the final product to leave a trimming allowance.
 For an 8-foot log, a trimming margin of 4 to 6 inches is common.

 In selective logging, some trees are cut down, while others are left standing.
 Selective logging may involve the felling of only large trees of good quality, and only the most valuable part of the trunk is used for wood.
 Another form of selective logging involves the cutting of large mature and immature trees of little value from time to time in forests with trees of various ages; all wood is used for timber.
 In Russia, selective logging was carried out in pine forests in the northern part of Europe and in some southern forests, where wood was purchased for shipbuilding.